dotnet/docs-maui/docs/user-interface/handlers/customize.md

 A handlers `PlatformView` property can be accessed to set native control properties, invoke native control methods, and subscribe to native control events.
 Subscribing to a native control event should occur when the `HandlerChanged` event is raised, which indicates that the native control that implements the cross-platform control is available and initialized.
 Similarly, unsubscribing from the native event should occur when the `HandlerChanging` event is raised, which indicates that the control's handler is about to be removed from the cross-platform control.
 For more information about handler lifecycle events, see [Handler lifecycle](#handler-lifecycle).

-To subscribe to, and unsubscribe from, native control events you must register event handlers for the `HandlerChanged` and `HandlerChanging` events on the .NET MAUI control being customized:
+To subscribe to, and unsubscribe from, native control events you must register event handlers for the `HandlerChanged` and `HandlerChanging` events on the cross-platform control being customized:

 ```xaml
 <Entry HandlerChanged="OnHandlerChanged"